Why is My AC Not Blowing Cold Air?

 It’s critical to check your system's air filter as often as you can.
 If you can’t see through to the other side of the air filter or if it’s turned a gray or brown color from collecting too much debris, you may need a brand new one.
 Some clogged filter brands, though, are washable – this means you can scrub it clean and put it back into the air conditioner unit to try again.

-Not just a cleanliness issue
+Not just a cleanliness issue.
+It can cause damage.

 Dirty air filters may also cause your evaporator coil to freeze up.
 If you find that you have dirty air filters, you may have to wait for the evaporator coil to thaw before you begin to feel cool air blowing again.